sadponyguerillaboy/Swift-Apple-EFI-Patcher/README.md

 __Flashrom Integration:__

-Again, keep in mind that this program was designed with simplicity in mind.
+Again, please remember that this program was designed with simplicity in mind.
 This was also in regards to hardware choices and flashrom usage.
 The application incorporates the following flashrom configurations:

 ```
 /path_to_flashrom/flashrom -p <programmer type> -c <chip type> -r /Users/username/Desktop/firmware_dump.bin